CoBrALab/RABIES/docs/running_the_software.md

                         *** disable: disables the inhomogeneity correction.
                         (default: SyN)

+  --anat_multistage_otsu
+                        Select this option perform a staged inhomogeneity correction, where only lower intensities are initially corrected, then higher intensities are iteratively included to eventually correct the whole image.
+This technique may help with images with particularly strong inhomogeneity gradients and very low intensities.
+This option applies to the anatomical image.
+                        (default: False)

   --bold_inho_cor_method {Rigid,Affine,SyN,no_reg,N4_reg,disable}
                         Select a registration type for masking during inhomogeneity correction of the EPI.
                         *** N4_reg: previous correction script prior to version 0.3.1.
                         *** disable: disables the inhomogeneity correction.
                         (default: Rigid)

+  --bold_multistage_otsu
+                        Select this option perform a staged inhomogeneity correction, where only lower intensities are initially corrected, then higher intensities are iteratively included to eventually correct the whole image.
+This technique may help with images with particularly strong inhomogeneity gradients and very low intensities.
+This option applies to the functional image.
+                        (default: False)

   --bold_inho_cor_otsu BOLD_INHO_COR_OTSU
                         The inhomogeneity correction script necessitates an initial correction with a Otsu